sodrooome/pure-datastructures/docs/usage.md

 print(scenario.procedure_peek())
 ```

-Or you can iterate Stack, to push a new value using for-loop.
+Or you can iterate `Stack`, to push a new value using for-loop.
 This is also applies to all data structures :

 ```python
 import ds